 As the King of Persia, Artaxerxes II exerted a continued influence over the Greeks by offering subsidies and arbitrating their disagreements almost as though he were their overlord.
 He also engaged in numerous building and renovation projects across the empire.
-His greatest shortcoming, however, was in his family life, as plots amongst his harem led to the deaths of many of his beloved sins and other family members.
+In addition to architectural achievements, Persian art, and craftsmanship, including the weaving of exquisite Persian rugs, were hallmarks of the cultural legacy of the Persian Empire.
+His greatest shortcoming, however, was in his family life, as plots amongst his harem led to the deaths of many of his beloved sons and other family members.

 Artaxerxes III (r.
 358-338 BC)